-The following datasets were produced through research partnerships and dataset curation grants at the CDH.
+The following datasets were produced through research partnerships and dataset curation grants (now data fellowships) at the CDH.
 Each is published in an open-access repository that best fits the needs of the project, like Zenodo, Figshare, or Dataverse.
 Each is assigned a Digital Object Identifier (DOI), a unique string of characters assigned by an international registration agency that provides a persistent link to a resource across the internet.
 When publishing our data, we work hard to credit everyone who contributed to its production.

 As the CDH continues to publish humanities datasets, we will add them here.